legendarycode3/mastering-javaScript-course/README.md

 	(3) MochaJS <br/>

 	✔️ Popular JavaScript Testing Frameworks and Tools : </br>
+	1. Jest: A widely used framework developed by
 	NOTE: The choice of tool depends on the testing type and project requirements </br>